Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 Outside of the generic ability available to all Arcanites and Master of Destiny for all leaders, the Adept does not offer anything new outside of being the cheapest leader.

-Acolytes ranged attack is range 3-10” for 2 attacks (3 for the Adept) at Strength 3 and damage 1-3.
+Acolytes ranged attack has 10” range for 2 attacks (3 for the Adept) at Strength 3 and damage 1-3.

 In melee they differentiate a bit, with the Adept hitting at 2” range for 4 damage on critical hit.
-The Acolyte with Cursed Glaive has same weapon profile as the Adept minus one attack ranged (2).
+The Acolyte with Cursed Glaive has same melee weapon profile as the Adept.

-The Acolyte with Cursed Blade and Arcanite Shield loses 1” range to his melee attack but he is also 5 points cheaper than the Glaive.
+The Acolyte with Cursed Blade loses 1” range and 1 damage on critical (1/3) to his melee attack but he is also 5 points cheaper than the Glaive (for 1 Attack more).

 Finally, the cheapest unit of the warband is the one armed with Vulcarch.
-The bird allows him an interesting ability that for a Double prevents disengaging of one unit within 20” of the Acolyte.
+The bird allows him an interesting ability that for a Double prevents disengaging to one unit within 20”.
 No line of sight required either so in certain situations can be a life changer, and for a Double nonetheless.

 The bird provides also an extra attack (3) to the melee profile of a fighter otherwise similar to the Blade and Shield.